Modeling Finance versus Physics

 Does fundamental analysis give you a competitive edge?

 Financial experts often give their Discounted Cashflow (DCF) projections for individual stocks or assets based on whatever information, insight or breaking news they have.
 These future projections are called analyst estimates.
 Such future projections or changes thereof can be imposed on the ranking process as additional conditions.
 These additional conditions influence the future dynamics of the markets.
 Hence, the investor who knows and understands these consequences first appears to be at an advantage.

 Does technical analysis give you a competitive edge?

 Besides DCF projections, some patterns of technical indicators are believed to possibly result in profitable trades.
 Such trading systems may require a time resolution of less than a quarter of a second, and that kind of playing field is not leveled for just any participant.
 In addition, the trend-following patterns of technical analysis have yet to be proven to be reliable based on objective scientific rationale.

 Does algorithmic trading give you a competitive edge?

-Algorithmic trading digitizes the search for the best deal for the asset transfer at the time of the trade.
+Algorithmic trading digitizes the search for the best deal of the asset transfer at the time of the trade.
 Time resolution may get as small as a microsecond and becomes an important part of the trade.
 That makes this playing field not leveled for just any participant.
 In practice, this implies that the cost of rebalancing a calculated and optimized portfolio may vary per trading algorithm.
 The outcome of such trading algorithms may be different at different times for the same weighted portfolios.
 Therefore, the result of such algorithms are difficult to back test, and hence to validate.
 We prefer to use Market-On-Close orders (see below) that have a predictable cost structure in our field of Low-Frequency trading.
 We recognize that in the field of HF-trading, algorithmic trading may give a competitive edge for the costs of the trades.

 Which market orders allow you to validate your game plan?